 4. Vapor barrier fastened to sill plate – There is a new industry in crawlspace repair that encapsulates crawl spaces.
 The process of encapsulation is to install a heavy think plastic liner on the floor and up the foundation walls.
 The plastic liner is fastened and sealed to the foundation wall and all the overlapped seams are taped.
 Every potential gap or seam in the liner is meticulously sealed to prevent any moisture from evaporating.
 Then the vents are sealed in the encapsulation system to prevent hot humid air from entering in the summer.
 There is another system being sold and installed out there being represented as an encapsulation system, but is far from it.
 This “other” system is a 6 mil plastic that is ran up the foundation walls and stapled to the sill plate.
 None of the overlapped seams are taped.
 It is basically a glorified vapor barrier on top of the ground floor being ran up the walls and stapled to the wood.
 They seal the vents without properly sealing the moisture from the ground floor or foundation walls.
 The problem with fastening plastic to the sill plate is that moisture will “wick” up the foundation wall, and moisture will absorb into the sill plate and floor joists.
 They are giving free access to all the moisture under the liner to rot the sill plates and floor joists.
 Not to mention that all the moisture will evaporate up through all of the seams that aren’t taped and the plastic liner is only 6 mil and eventually will puncture and tear.
 Be very careful in the contractor you choose to properly encapsulate your crawlspace.

-If you are in need of a new crawlspace vapor barrier or encapsulation system, give us a call @ 1-877-409-2837 or visit our website @ www.americanbasementsolutions.com/crawlspace-repair.html.
+If you are in need of a new crawlspace vapor barrier or encapsulation system, give us a call @ 1-877-409-2837 or SIGN UP ONLINE for a FREE CONSULTATION.

 Thanks for reading the rambling thoughts of a crawlspace inspector,